CSEmbree/InfLanguageChecker/README.md

 # RUNNING

 Open project in Eclipse and run it.
-Main already contains description of the graph for the lagnuage from HW3Q4 (i), (ii), (iii) and (iv), followed by weather these languages are infinite or finite.
+Main already contains description of the graph for the lagnuage from HW3Q4 (i), (ii), (iii) and (iv), followed by whether these languages are infinite or finite.